Thesis with creative outputs

 The dissertation may:

-• place the creative work in an artistic, intellectual, or cultural context.
+• place the creative output in an artistic, intellectual or cultural context.

 Weighting

-The weighting given to the components of the thesis describes the proportion of the research which is demonstrated through the creative component/s and the proportion which is demonstrated in the written dissertation.
-The relative weighting will inform the examiners’ assessment of the work so must be clearly explained in your Preface.
-When registering your intention to submit via the Thesis Examination System (TES), include the weighting in your 80-word summary.
+The weighting given to the components of the thesis describes the proportion of the research that is demonstrated through the creative component/s and the proportion which is demonstrated in the written dissertation.
+The relative weighting will inform the examiners’ assessment of the output and must be stated in your thesis declaration page.
+When registering your intention to submit via TES, include the approved weighting in your 80-word summary.

-The weighting of the dissertation and creative work, and the expected word length of the dissertation should be agreed at Confirmation.
+The weighting of the dissertation and creative output, and the expected word length of the dissertation must be agreed at confirmation.
 Check the Handbook description for your course to see if the weighting is specified for the course.
-If not, the minimum weighting for the dissertation that can be agreed at Confirmation is 25%.
+If not, the minimum weighting for the dissertation that can be agreed upon at confirmation is 25 per cent.

 Examination

-Where the creative work includes a performance or exhibition of visual art works, the examiners may be required to travel to the site of the performance or exhibition.
-Your Chair of Examiners will make the necessary arrangements for your examiners to attend the viewing of the performance/exhibition.
-In this situation, if the dissertation is not submitted at or around the same time, you must provide an extended abstract of 1000-3000 words to your Chair of Examiners two weeks prior to the viewing.
-You must then submit your dissertation by logging into the Thesis Examination System (TES) no more than six calendar months after the performance/exhibition.
+In this situation, if the dissertation is not submitted at or around the same time, you must provide an extended abstract of 1000 to 3000 words to your Chair of Examiners two weeks prior to the viewing.
+You must then submit your dissertation by logging into TES no more than six calendar months after the performance/exhibition.
 The role of Chair of Examiners is normally undertaken by the head of department/school or nominee.
 To find out your Chair of Examiners, contact your supervisor or the Examinations Office.

 If one or more components of your thesis is a live website or content hosted online, there should be no alterations made to the website or online content while the examination is in progress.

-Additional criteria are specified for examiners who are examining creative works.
+Additional criteria is specified in the Graduate Research Training Policy (MPF1321) for examiners who are examining creative outputs.

 Final archival version of your thesis

-To meet the University's digital repository (Minerva Access) requirements, once examiner comments and amendments have been incorporated, you will need to deposit a durable record of all components of your thesis.
-Methods of capturing and providing this durable representation of your creative work component vary widely depending on the nature and presentation of your creative component.
+To meet the University's digital repository (Minerva Access) requirements, you will need to deposit a durable record of all components of your thesis when submitting your final thesis.
+Methods of capturing and providing this durable representation of your creative output component vary widely depending on the nature and presentation of your creative component.
 It is important for you, in discussion with your supervisor, to decide and capture your desired best quality representation.

-If your thesis included a website, you must provide a durable copy of the website as it was during the examination with any amendments requested by the examiners.
+If your thesis included a website, you must provide a durable copy of the website as it was during the examination.
+For PhD and doctoral candidates, it should include any amendments requested by the examiners.
 You may also provide a link to the live website and have readers directed to that while it remains available, in addition to the archived copy.

 You can find further information about requirements for deposit, as well as options and implications of choosing some options at My thesis in the library and Depositing multiple files for your final thesis record.
 You can request technical assistance for submitting the thesis to Minerva Access.